Do You Need a Real Estate Agent for New Construction?

 A buyer's agent can advise you on what upgrades will provide the most lasting value for your new home.

 Design choices that are popular right now might not make the cut next season.
-Getting the advice of someone with real estate market knowledge to help you make those decisions can save you thousands of dollars in updates later on if you decide to sell.
+Getting the advice of someone with real estate market knowledge can save you thousands of dollars in updates later on if you decide to sell.

 💸 Saving you money